-Azure Queue storage is unquestionably a service for advanced users that require certain know-how.
-We, therefore, suggest you familiarize yourself with Microsoft’s documentation to get a clearer picture of how it functions in real life.
+Azure Queue storage is unquestionably a service for advanced users that requires certain know-how.
+We, therefore, suggest you to read Microsoft documentation to get a clearer picture of how it works in real life.

-Here you can have two options for speed of your disks:
+Here you can have two options for the speed of your disks:

-- or premium (SSDs).
-SSDs are fast but expensive.
+- SSDs that are fast but expensive and called premium storage.

 - Unmanaged disk - you should manage the disk storage and corresponding account yourself

 - Managed disk - Azure does everything for you.
 You need to select only the size of the disk and the desired type - standard or premium

 Microsoft Azure File storage is the second storage type that was designed to support the needs of the Azure VM environment.
 That storage is, in essence, a network share.
 You can store files there that can be accessed from different Virtual Machines.
 It is similar to Amazon EFS its direct competitor.